SebastienGarciaAissa/CAtImaPy/docs/installation.rst

 * numericalAperture (:py:class:`float`): The numerical aperture of your imaging system on the object side, typically :math:`\sin(\arctan(D/2f))` with  :math:`f` and :math:`D` the focal and the diameter of the clear aperture of your first lens, respectively.
   Used in fluorescence imaging to calculate the atomic density.

+* Imaging__imagingTypeText ('Absorption Imaging' or 'Fluorescence Imaging') : Type of imaging, details in :ref:`Tab-Imaging-Set`.
+  Used at each camera connection for initial configuration of the camera, if "Load camera default from config" is checked.

 * Imaging__atomicMassAU (:py:class:`float`): The mass of the atom in atomic units.
   Used to calculate temperature after time-of-flight measurements.